 Value is the darkness or lightness of tones.
 These tones create form and a sense of depth on a two-dimensional surface.

-Form in art is an element of art that is three-dimensional and encloses volume; includes height, width, and depth like a cube, sphere, cylinder, pyramid or free-flowing.
+Form in art is an element of art that is three-dimensional and encloses volume; it includes height, width, and depth like a cube, sphere, cylinder, pyramid, or free-flowing.

-In my opinion, the most important element of drawing is value.
+In my opinion, an essential element of drawing is value.

-Value allows a viewer to understand the forms they are looking at and the light that reacts on them.
+Value allows viewers to understand the forms they are looking at and the light that reacts on them.

-The placement of shadows and highlights on an object is what creates the illusion of form and light on a two-dimensional drawing surface.
+Placing shadows and highlights on an object creates the illusion of form and light on a two-dimensional drawing surface.